IngrojShrestha/debiasing-via-obfuscation-in-multicommunity-settings/README.md

-# Debiasing by obfuscating with 007-classifiers promotes fairness in multi-community settings
+Ingroj Shrestha and Padmini Srinivasan.
+2025.
+[Debiasing by obfuscating with 007-classifiers promotes fairness in multi-community settings](https://aclanthology.org/2025.coling-main.42/).
+In Proceedings of the 31st International Conference on Computational Linguistics, pages 621–636, Abu Dhabi, UAE.
+Association for Computational Linguistics.

-(To appear in COLING 2025)

 ## Datasets
 HatEval19: Request the dataset here http://hatespeech.di.unito.it/hateval.html